 The most likely scenario is that you installed some free application bundled with our Russian Ads friend, in the form of a video, software, utility etc. The most common trick is when going through those boring agree licenses (the same ones you don’t bother to reading) well that’s when you get into trouble, by overlooking and unchecking the box with additional adware such as Russian Ads.

 Remember to always download software from official website and never overlook the terms and have a look at the Advanced and Custom section.
 It makes life much easier afterwards.

-How to Remove Linkury.Gen2
+How to Remove Russian Ads

-(Works for all versions of windows including Windows XP, Windows 7, Windows 8, Windows 8.1)
+(Works for Windows XP, Windows 7, Windows 8, Windows 8.1)

-You are now inside the Control Panel.
+You have now opened the Control Panel.